pirsch-analytics/pirsch/README.md

 To analyze hits and processed data you can use the analyzer, which provides some functions to extract useful data.

+The secret salt passed to `NewTracker` should not be known outside of your organization, as it can be used to generate fingerprints that are like yours.
+This is used to prevent people from outside your organization to track your visitors and gain data from it.
+Note that while you can generate the salt at random, the fingerprints will change too.
+To get reliable data configure a fixed salt and treat it like a password.

 ```
 // this also needs access to the store
 analyzer := pirsch.NewAnalyzer(store)